goderich/dissertation/dissertation.md

 - final \*-b devoicing,
 - prepenultimate vowel lenition.

 Each one of these sound changes does not constitute compelling evidence on its own, but five changes together, supported by shared innovations and aberrations in the lexicon, are a lot more convincing.
-The specific definitions of all sound changes are given in @sec:phonological-evidence.
+The specific definitions of all sound changes are given in @sec:proto-atayal-to-dialects.

+Squliq also shares lexical innovations and aberrations in a number of words uniquely with Skikun (@sec:shared-innovations-sq-sk).
+Examples include Squliq and Skikun *ŋətaʔ* 'chicken', Squliq and Skikun *tatuʔ* 'incisors (front teeth)', Squliq and Skikun *s**əm**oyaʔ* 'to like'.

+We may suspect that Squliq, as by far the largest Atayal dialect, could have influenced Skikun through language contact, however I have found no evidence of such a relationship, unlike with Klesan and S'uli: Skikun does not have a layer of vocabulary with irregular correspondences that can be linked to borrowings from Squliq, but Klesan and S'uli do (the loan layer in Klesan is discussed in @sec:borrowings-cu).

+Shared aberrations in particular are a crucial piece of evidence in ascertaining a close genetic relationship between Squliq and Skikun: sporadic voicing in Squliq and Skikun *t**əm**abus* 'to winnow', cf. Proto-Atayal \*t**um**apus; sporadic vowel change in Squliq and Skikun *bəlaq*, cf. Plngawan *baleʔ*, Klesan *bəle*, from Proto-Atayal \*balaʔiq; irregular vowel weakening in Squliq *səzik* and Skikun *sik*, cf. Matu'uwal *saik* and Plngawan *saɹik*, from Proto-Atayal \*saɹik.

+Equally important is the backing of \*k in deictics and case markers: Squliq *qasa* and Skikun *qaca* 'that', cf. Plngawan *kaca* and Klesan *kyaca*; or Squliq *qu* and Skikun *qa*, a nominative case marker, cf. Matu'uwal *ku* and Plngawan *ka*.
+Crucially, the sound correspondence between Squliq *qasa* and Skikun *qaca* is regular, and the case markers have different forms altogether, which precludes borrowing, but they still share this backing phenomenon.

+## Evidence for a Southern Atayal subgroup {#sec:southern-atayal-evidence}

-The remaining four dialects (Plngawan, Klesan, S'uli, and Matu'aw) can be subgrouped together based primarily on lexical evidence.
+The four dialects Plngawan, Klesan, S'uli, and Matu'aw can be subgrouped together based primarily on lexical evidence.
 All four also share the merger of \*q and \*ʔ and the devoicing of final \*b.
 We cannot say with certainty that these two sound changes occurred before the subgroup split further, but assume that is the case due to the absence of any evidence to the contrary.
-All four dialects also have undergone the loss of final \*g, however in this case we know that some Matu'aw speakers still preserved it at least into the 1980s, and this is not a shared innovation, but instead a sound change that occurred multiple times independently.
+All four dialects also have undergone the loss of final \*g, however in this case we know that some Matu'aw speakers still preserved it at least into the 1980s [@li1981], and this is not a shared innovation, but instead a sound change that occurred multiple times independently.

+Plngawan shares lexical innovations with both Southwestern Atayal and Klesan, though few are shared among all three.
+This is likely due to later innovations and lexical replacement due to language contact in each of these three branches.
+Some items shared among all three include Plngawan *ramuʔuy*, S'uli *rinmuʔi*, Klesan *rəmuʔi* 'roof', a derived male register form, cf. Squliq *rənamuw*; and Plngawan, Matu'aw, and Klesan *luʔiŋ* 'marrow', also a novel male register form, cf. Squliq *luqiʔ*, Matu'uwal *luqus*.
+Plngawan shares some innovations only with Klesan or Southwestern Atayal, but not both: Plngawan *ɹapak*, Matu'aw *yapayap* 'flower'; Plngawan *ʔuɹamiy*, S'uli *yamay*, Matu'aw *ʔuyamay* 'stone'; Plngawan *gagɹaʔ*, Klesan *gəya* 'seed'.
+This patchwork of lexical innovations can be explained by Klesan and Southwestern Atayal replacing some shared innovations with loans or newer coinages (although my data for S'uli and Matu'aw is incomplete, and more cognates may be found in the future).

+Klesan and Plngawan share very few lexical items, and one sound change: the merger of final labials into velars.
+The sound change is rather common, and due to the low amount of uniquely shared vocabulary, these lexical items are likely common retentions rather than innovations.
+The evidence for subgrouping Klesan together with S'uli and Matu'aw is stronger, which means the word-final labial-velar merger occurred independently in Klesan and Plngawan.

+### Evidence for a Nuclear Southern Atayal subgroup {#sec:nuclear-southern-atayal-evidence}

+The evidence for subgrouping Klesan, S'uli, and Matu'aw together is additional shared lexical innovations, and the merger of \*ɹ and \*y (this sound change also occurred independently in Nuclear Northern Atayal).

+S'uli and Matu'aw share more lexical innovations with Klesan than they do with Plngawan (@sec:shared-innovations-su-kl).
+These may be either completely new lexical items or novel male register forms.
+New lexical items include S'uli *byux* and Klesan *bəyux* 'buttocks', or S'uli and Klesan *həra* 'leftovers'.
+Some examples of novel male register forms are S'uli, Klesan *myux* and Matu'aw *mamyux* 'husked rice' (cf. Proto-Atayal \*mamiʔ); S'uli *həmaʔuy*, Klesan *maʔuy*, Matu'aw *hamaʔuy* 'tongue' (cf. Proto-Atayal \*həmaʔ < PAn \*Səma).
+They also share semantic changes like S'uli, Klesan *sali*, Matu'aw *saliʔ* 'house', from Proto-Atayal \*saliq which referred to a structure in a field used primarily during sowing and harvest work (cf. Skikun *saliq* 'house in field').
+There are shared aberrations between the dialects as well, such as the irregular final /t/ in S'uli *pəsəhut* and Klesan *pəcəhut* 'to suck (AV)', cf. Matu'uwal *pəsihub*, Squliq *cəhop*.

+Lexical innovations in Nuclear Southern Atayal are readily detectable despite evidence of heavy Squliq influence on Klesan (@sec:borrowings-cu).
+Klesan has loanwords of Squliq origin in many parts of its vocabulary, including basic words: Klesan *cipok* and Squliq *cipoq*, Klesan *byaciŋ* and Squliq *bəzyaciŋ* 'moon', Klesan *cira* and Squliq *ciraʔ* 'spindle', Klesan *kenu* and Squliq *təqinu* 'mushrooms', Klesan *k**əm**asu* and Squliq *q**əm**asuw* 'to divide, to share'.
+These loans can be identified through irregular correspondences like Squliq /q/ to Klesan /k/ instead of regular /ʔ/, or Squliq /ci/ to Klesan /ci/ instead of regular /ti/.
+With the presence of Squliq loanwords in Klesan with identifiable irregularities, it is equally likely that there are also borrowings from Squliq without such diagnostic sounds, however we do not have any direct means of proving that they are loans.

+S'uli and Klesan both have liquid assimilation, prepenultimate vowel lenition, and the loss of final \*g.
+However Matu'aw, which together with S'uli forms the Southwestern Atayal subgroup, does not share these sound changes with S'uli (Matu'aw did lose its word-final \*g, but it is a very recent change).
+These three sound changes must therefore have occurred independently in S'uli and Klesan.
+S'uli and Klesan also share the tendency to merge final /l/ into /n/, however this change is common to young speakers across all Atayal dialects, and is simply more pronounced in these two varieties.
+Note that the aforementioned sound changes also occurred independently in Squliq (and Skikun, with the exception of the loss of \*-g), and thus indicate either linguistic drift or commonalities due to language contact.

+#### Evidence for a Southwestern Atayal subgroup {#sec:southwestern-atayal-evidence}

+In addition to all the innovations of Southern Atayal and Nuclear Southern Atayal, S'uli and Matu'aw share even more lexical innovations and aberrations with each other, and also the merger of \*c and \*s.

+S'uli and Matu'aw share the largest amount of innovations with each other (@sec:shared-innovations-su-mw).
+Lexical items uniquely shared between these two dialects inclue S'uli *latan* and Matu'aw *balatan* 'clothes' (compare Proto-Atayal \*lukus), or S'uli *təmaluŋ* and Matu'aw *tamaluŋ* 'man, husband' (compare Proto-Atayal \*malikuɹ).
+They also share several sporadic changes, for instance the penultimate vowel in S'uli ***mə**siwat* and Matu'aw ***ma**siwat* 'to stop raining', compare Proto-Atayal \***ma**suwat.

+## Interim summary {#sec:subgrouping-summary}

+The evidence in this chapter supports the following generalizations about the historical development of Atayal:

+1. There is a clear division into two groups, here named Northern and Southern Atayal, supported by both lexical and phonological evidence.
+2. There is a significant amount of drift in Atayal dialects, with identical sound changes occurring multiple times in different dialects.
+This makes subgrouping impossible based on phonological evidence alone.
+3. Language contact between Atayal communities persisted after the break-up of Proto-Atayal into individual dialects, as evidenced by numerous loanwords in various dialects.
+Klesan and S'uli both have a stratum of Squliq loans.
+Plngawan and Matu'uwal largely escaped this interdialectal language contact due to their position on the periphery of the Atayal-speaking territory.

+My subgrouping proposal is supported by both phonological and lexical evidence at each node of the subgrouping tree.
+This is in stark contrast to the original *Squliq-C'uli'* division, which included only two groups, placing Squliq apart from all the other dialects, and not clarifying the subgrouping inside *C'uli'*.
+Without any subgrouping of lower nodes, it did not make clear which dialects were included in the *C'uli'* group, or even how many dialects were being subgrouped.
+My subgrouping proposal uses binary branching on all nodes of the tree, making it much more detailed.
+In terms of the subgrouping itself, the main difference is the placement of Skikun and Matu'uwal together with Squliq in the same subgroup (Northern Atayal).

 Klesan, S'uli, and Matu'aw also share additional lexical innovations with each other.
 They also share the merger of \*ɹ and \*y, but no other sound changes common to all three dialects.